West Side Story (2021 film): Legacy

 Since its release, the film continues to receive acclaim and is regarded as one of Spielberg's best films and one of the best musical films of all time.
 In 2022, filmmaker Quentin Tarantino voiced his praise for both this film and Top Gun: Maverick, saying that they "...both provided a true cinematic spectacle, the kind that I'd almost thought that I wasn't going to see anymore."
-He would expand on the subject in February 2024 during an appearance on Bret Easton Ellis' podcast, calling it "The best movie of 2021, should have won the Oscar and the guy who played Riff should have won the Oscar.
-It's the only film that I've seen, on my own, at the theater, twice.
-It was beyond the beyond.
-It was right up there with Mad Max: Fury Road (2015)."
-Ellis agreed with Tarantino, calling it Spielberg's best film since Munich (2005).
 Filmmaker Edgar Wright also praised the film, saying, "For those who had an inkling Spielberg had a great musical in him (see set pieces in both 1941 & Temple of Doom) will be giddy at the sheer verve of his West Side Story.
 I was knocked out by it.
 Tony Kushner's changes to the script are smart & emotional too."
 In 2023, it ranked number 20 on IndieWires list of films with "The Best Cinematography of the 21st Century," writing that Kaminski created "a rapturous sense of glossy romanticism in every frame, placing his characters in theatrical pools of light and making the most of production design and costumes that span the entire color wheel," giving the film "an almost magical quality on par with the finest musicals of MGM’s heyday."
 The site also ranked it at number 52 on its list of "The 63 Best Movie Musicals of All Time."